python/cpython/Doc/library/__main__.rst

 If you are not familiar with Python packages, see section :ref:`tut-packages` of the tutorial.
-Most commonly, the ``__main__.py`` file is used to provide a command line interface for a package.
+Most commonly, the ``__main__.py`` file is used to provide a command-line interface for a package.
 Consider the following hypothetical package, "bandclass":

 .. code-block:: text